poppy-nicolette/LNS_website_test/docs/example-report.md

 ---
-title: Example report
+title: Point in time report
 ---

-# A brief history of space exploration
+# A summary of the scoping review

-This report is a brief overview of the history and current state of rocket launches and space exploration.
+This report is a brief overview of the scoping review conducted in 2024-2025.

 ## Background

-The history of rocket launches dates back to ancient China, where gunpowder-filled tubes were used as primitive forms of propulsion.

-Fast-forward to the 20th century during the Cold War era, the United States and the Soviet Union embarked on a space race, a competition to innovate and explore beyond Earth.

-This led to the launch of the first artificial satellite, Sputnik 1, and the crewed moon landing by Apollo 11.
-As technology advanced, rocket launches became synonymous with space exploration and satellite deployment.

-## The Space Shuttle era
+The scoping review aimed to updated a prior review on types and definitions of literacy in Nova Scotia.
+The review was conducted by a team of researchers from Dalhousie University and Literacy Nova Scotia.
+The updated review includes studies, reports, and websites published from 2018 to 2024.

+## Timeline of scoping review events

 ```js
 import {timeline} from "./components/timeline.js";